Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 Recently, J. Wang proved Theorem \ref{thm.main} in the special case that $N$ is of dimension $4$ with nonzero first Betti number \cite[Chapter 7 (Theorem F)]{wang2019thesis}.\footnote{As pointed out in \cite{wang2019thesis}, there exist infinitely many aspherical $4$-manifolds with zero first Betti number \cite{RT}. }

-Moreover, we note that in the first version of this article, we only considered Theorem \ref{thm.main} in the case of $n=4$.
-As we were finishing writing down the generalization to $n=5$, we received a preprint from Gromov containing a proof of the same generalization and in fact proving the more general fact that closed $5$-manifolds that admit maps of non-zero degree to an aspherical manifold do not admit positive scalar curvature.
-Both approaches are relatively similar (but were obtained independently).
+We note that in the first version of this article, we only considered Theorem \ref{thm.main} in the case of $n=4$.
+As we were finishing writing down the generalization to $n=5$, we received a preprint from M. Gromov \cite{Gromov2020metrics} containing a proof of the same generalization, as well as further extensions to certain non-compact $5$-dimensional manifolds.
+Both approaches seem relatively similar, but certain central technical steps (compare Section 6.3 and 6.4 in this paper to \cite[Section 6]{Gromov2020metrics}) are obtained via different methods (and were obtained independently).